 Simply put, the difference between general and long tail keywords can be seen from the search volume, competition, and qualifications.
 General keywords usually have more search volume and wider competition, while the long tail, the search volume is lower, but the competition is narrower because these keywords are more specific.

 We would like to add that these general keywords will not meet your goals because general keywords usually target a very broad problem or issue.

 To illustrate this, we can look at the keyword “short haircut,” a keyword that is estimated to reach 110,000 searches per month.
 Meanwhile, for the long tail keyword “short hairstyles for obese women and round faces,” it is estimated that the search results are only 590 per month.

-Usually, also if you are looking for something on a search engine and there are lots of ads on the top line, it is a sign that there are many advertisers who have bought Adwords with these keywords.
+Usually, if you are looking for something on a search engine and there are lots of ads on the top line, it is a sign that many advertisers have bought Adwords with these keywords.
 So what does this mean?
-This means that these keywords are in high demand, and an indication of the competition is big enough that people are buying Adwords so that the site is on the first line of the first page.
+This means that these keywords are in high demand, and an indication of the competition is big enough that people are buying Adwords, so the site is on the first line of the first page.

 For example, using the keyword “baby milk,” the search volume is estimated at 6,700.
 The competition is too high, so maybe we think it looks like we have to be more specific.
-Be the second keyword, “newborn milk,” and after being checked, the estimated volume of demand for this keyword has also reached 1,800.
+The second keyword, “newborn milk,” after being checked, the estimated volume of demand for this keyword has also reached 1,800.